Asia Today: Sydney lockdown extended, record cases in SKorea

 In other news in the Asia-Pacific region:

 — South Korea on Wednesday reported a new record 1,896 COVID-19 cases, a day after authorities started enforcing stringent restrictions in areas outside the capital region.
 Health officials say many cases in the Seoul area have been traced to restaurants, schools, public bathhouses, churches and offices.
 Outside the capital, clusters have been tied to pubs, karaoke rooms, gyms and offices.
 South Korea has seen a sudden spike in new infections in the past several weeks amid a slow vaccination rollout, lax public vigilance and the fast spreading delta variant.
-Health official Sohn Youngrae told a briefing Wednesday the most important objective at this point is lowering the trajectory in the Seoul area by the end of next week and slowing the spread of the virus outside the capital region.
+Health official Sohn Youngrae told a briefing Wednesday the most important objective at this point is lowering the trajectory in the Seoul area by the end of next week in a bid to slow the spread outside the capital region.